 Then once the cupcakes are baked – they’re frosted with lemon buttercream.
-Simple, creamy lemon frosting – made with lemon juice and lemon zest for the perfect lemon flavor.
-You can play around the amount of lemon zest and juice depending on how tangy you like the flavor.
-I definitely prefer a pretty pronounced lemon flavor, so the feel free to adjust as necessry.
+Simple, creamy lemon frosting – made with lemon juice for the perfect lemon flavor.
+You can play around the amount of juice depending on how tangy you like the flavor.
+I definitely prefer a pretty pronounced lemon flavor, so the feel free to adjust as necessary.

 Want lemon blueberry cupcakes?
-Use the recipe below, and gently fold in ¾ cup blueberries at before spooning the batter into your cupcake pan.
+Use the recipe below, and gently fold in ¾ cup fresh blueberries at before spooning the batter into your cupcake pan.
+Be sure to use the smallest blueberries possible so that they are less likely to fall to the bottom.
 The bake time will be similar.